agentiqs/docs/docs/python-sdk/reference/mcp_kit/adapters/openai.md

 class OpenAIMCPServerAdapter()
 ```

+Adapter class to convert MCP targets to OpenAI Agents SDK compatible interface.

+This adapter provides compatibility with OpenAI&#x27;s Agents SDK by implementing
+the expected interface for MCP server connections.

 ### connect

 ```python
 async def connect()
 ```

 Connect to the server.

-For example, this might mean spawning a subprocess or
+This might involve spawning a subprocess or opening a network connection.
-opening a network connection.
-The server is expected to remain connected until
-`cleanup()` is called.
+The server is expected to remain connected until `cleanup()` is called.

 ### name